 Trying to infuse your space can be a tricky task.
 We all want our home to look chic, trying to stay on top of the latest home trends.
 Let’s check out the home decor styles that are left behind this year from color palettes to furniture, landscape designs and beyond.

-3) (IN) Floral Wallpaper: New floral patterns like celeste linen are in fashion that can be used for bedroom walls.
+3. (IN) Floral Wallpaper: New floral patterns like celeste linen are in fashion that can be used for bedroom walls.
 It creates a unique look to the space taking back to old times.
 Floral prints are always in fashion and they don’t get outdated so soon.
-We can go for simple floral wallpapers with two combinations of color design or can mix and match colors to add more glow to the room.
+We can go for simple floral wallpapers with two combinations of colour design or can mix and match colours to add more glow to the room.
 It helps us to sooth our mind by keeping us close to nature.

-4) (OUT) Geometric Prints: Geometric prints are out of fashion now and in the coming years granny – chic British floral prints will become the trend.
+4. (OUT) Geometric Prints: Geometric prints are out of fashion now and in the coming years granny – chic British floral prints will become the trend.
 Floral prints make the room feel spacious.
-The unique designs and colors that we can mix and match with floral prints give us more ways to make our room look better.
+The unique designs and colours that we can mix and match with floral prints give us more ways to make our room look better.

-8) (OUT) Traditional Kitchen Island: These traditional kitchen islands are not much to our comfort as it’s not easy to sit and eat peacefully.
-We require high counter height stools which are not easy to maneuver and also not child-friendly.
+8. (OUT) Traditional Kitchen Island: These traditional kitchen islands are not much to our comfort as it’s not easy to sit and eat peacefully.
+We require high counter height stools which are not easy to manoeuvre and also not child-friendly.
 This leaves us hard to fit in the space and enjoy the food.

-9) (IN) Grand Millennial Style: Modern art and clean-lined furniture is what’s in trend now.
+9. (IN) Grand Millennial Style: Modern art and clean-lined furniture is what’s in trend now.
 Let’s incorporate Grand millennial style giving a traditional design a small twist.
-Let’s start to mix and match classic designs like scallops, natural fiber rugs, chinoiserie, topiaries and many others giving a contemporary edge.
-Trying to use light cream, sea green and other peaceful colors to bring in the natural light and space.
+Let’s start to mix and match classic designs like scallops, natural fibre rugs, chinoiserie, topiaries and many others giving a contemporary edge.
+Trying to use light cream, sea green and other peaceful colours to bring in the natural light and space.

-10) (OUT) Grey On Grey: 2010 has been saturated colors of grey.
-All the varying hues of grey color combinations have gone back and now we are seeing a demand for much warmer toned palettes and rich accent colors.
+10. (OUT) Grey On Grey: 2010 has been saturated colors of grey.
+All the varying hues of grey colour combinations have gone back and now we are seeing a demand for much warmer toned palettes and rich accent colours.
 Starting off rich like red, blue and orange gives a unique structure to space.
 We all love our home and like to spend more time with family and friends in our living room.
-Using warmer colors gives the room a new look and a positive feel.
+Using warmer colours gives the room a new look and a positive feel.

-12) (OUT) Pale Monochromatic: The pale-coloured Monochromatic room colors like gray, white or taupe are Outdated.
-Warm colors and soothing colors are trendy that leaves the space calm and adds excitement.
+12. (OUT) Pale Monochromatic: The pale-coloured Monochromatic room colors like gray, white or taupe are Outdated.
+Warm colours and soothing colours are trendy that leaves the space calm and adds excitement.

-13) (IN) Dark Painted Doors: Dark coloured doors when paired with good hardware gives an artistic look to the room.
-Rich colors add warmth and character to the room.
-Dark color doors add fun to the place when the room is well decorated using good furniture.
+13. (IN) Dark Painted Doors: Dark coloured doors when paired with good hardware gives an artistic look to the room.
+Rich colours add warmth and character to the room.
+Dark colour doors add fun to the place when the room is well decorated using good furniture.

-14) (OUT) Standard Doors and Trim: Interior doors are mostly painted with standard white color.
-White trim color makes the room look pale where we are missing an opportunity for a dramatic statement.
-Pale colors are dull to the eye and give a lonely feeling to the soul.
-It’s always good to use bright colors to add that extra spice into your home.
+14. (OUT) Standard Doors and Trim: Interior doors are mostly painted with standard white colour.
+The white trim colour makes the room look pale where we are missing an opportunity for a dramatic statement.
+Pale colours are dull to the eye and give a lonely feeling to the soul.
+It’s always good to use bright colours to add that extra spice to your home.

-Pencil Interiors is here to help you choose the right colors for your rooms and bring in the new vibes into your life.
+Pencil Interiors is here to help you choose the right colours for your rooms and bring new vibes into your life.
 Do call us to get a free quote today to make your dream home.